 And rule #17 (Part II): Omit needless words.

-Harry Potter And The S.P.L.I.C.E.
-Of Life
+Harry Potter and the S.P.L.I.C.E. of Life

-One of my favorite authors J.K.
-Rowling uses two unique tools in her writing style.
+One of my favorite authors, J.K.
+Rowling, uses two unique tools in her writing style.
 I’ll discuss her magical use of adverbs later.

-The other thing she does I love, that some editors seem to have a problem with, is the so-called “comma fault.”
+The other thing she does that I love, which some editors seem to have a problem with, is the so-called “comma fault.”
 Essentially this “rule” states: no two complete noun-verb sentences should be joined by a comma.
 The Elements Of Style expresses this as: Rule #5: “Do not join independent clauses by a comma.”